actions/importer-labs/gitlab/valet-configure-lab.md

    2. In the `PORTS` tab find the row for port 80.
    3. Hover over the address under the `Local Address` column, and click the globe to open in browser
    4. Login to the GitLab server and following [instructions](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) to generate a token that has `read_api` scope.
-   5. Record token for use in later steps.
+   5. Record token for a later step.
 3. Create a GitHub personal access token.
     - Navigate to your GitHub `Settings` - click your profile photo and then click `Settings`.
     - Go to `Developer Settings`